Sitt Marie Rose: Plot summary

 The novel is divided into two “Times”: “Time I” and “Time II.”

 Time I offers a description of prewar Beirut with Mounir wanting the female narrator of this section to write the script for his film.
 As Time I progress the violence that is mentioned as happening in Beirut escalates into what becomes the Lebanese Civil War.
-At the end of Time I the narrator tells Mounir that she cannot write a film for him given that Mounir repudiates the narrator's suggestions for film on the grounds that they are too violent and political.
+At the end of Time I the narrator tells Mounir that she cannot write a film for him, given that Mounir repudiates the narrator's suggestions on the grounds that they are too violent and political.

 Time II is divided into three sections with seven chapters each.
 One chapter in each section is devoted to relating the events surrounding the death of Sitt Marie Rose from the perspective of one of the narrators.
 The narrators always follow the following order in each of the three sections: the deaf-mute school children that Sitt Marie Rose teaches, Sitt Marie Rose herself, Mounir, Tony, Fouad, Friar Bouna Lias, and the unnamed narrator from Time I.